dnvriend/play-di-test/README.md

 We add @Inject to the class constructor, which directs Guice to use it.
 Guice will inspect the annotated constructor, and lookup values for each parameter.

+## GuiceApplicationBuilder
+The `play.api.inject.guice.GuiceApplicationBuilder` provides a builder API for configuring the dependency injection and creation of a `play.api.Application`.
+The creation of such an Application is handled by the play framework itself and uses Guice.
+If you need a reference to to the current application, use dependency injection.

 ## Binding Annotations
 Occasionally you'll want multiple bindings for a same type.
 To enable this, bindings support an optional binding annotation.